BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis.md

 ```

 In my opinion, this already sounds much more interesting.
-Of course, we went beyond *additive synthesis* and used *frequency modulation* but those go hand in hand especially if the modulation frequency is low.
+Of course, we went beyond *additive synthesis* and used *frequency modulation* but those go hand in hand, especially if the modulation frequency is low.

 ### Separated Partial Envelopes